Turbo Takeaways

 The term length may also influence the interest rate.
 Longer terms usually come with higher interest rates.
 When you prequalify for a loan, you’ll usually get a clear idea of the rate you qualify for.

-Another thing to keep in mind when you’re using this loan payment calculator is that you’ll need to input the loan annual percentage rate (APR), which is the total cost of borrowing because it takes into account not only the interest rate but also other applicable costs, such as origination fees and any other costs the lender passes along to you, for setting up and administering the loan.
+Another thing to keep in mind when you’re using this loan payment calculator is that you’ll need to input the loan annual percentage rate (APR).
+This is the total cost of borrowing because it includes more than just the interest rate.
+It also factors in origination fees and any other costs the lender charges for setting up and administering the loan.

 Payment Protection Plan Option